How to spend two days in Berlin on the cheap

 We stayed at Generator Hostel on lots of people’s recommendation, and got a free upgrade to a private room.
 Only a few stops from the airport, I would definitely recommend Generator!

-Day 1: Free Walking Tour of Berlin
+Day 1: A Free Historic Walking Tour of Berlin

 Here’s a statue of a man punching a horse.

 That night we did a pub craw with Canadians, drank triple vodkas and ended up at Matrix club.
 The Berlin nightlife is pretty much 24 hour but by 5am we were wrecked.
 A day trekking around in the snow had taken its toll.
 We got a midnight feast of Currywurst and Jagermeister – possibly the worst thing in the world.
 German delicacies are not delicious.

 On the way back to Generator a girl on the train started whispering to me in German.
 It was only when her friend, who was slowly turning green next to her, threw up everywhere that I figured out what she was trying to warn me about.

 Day 2: The best way to see Berlin’s street art

 On day two we did The Alternative Walking Tour, so we really saw both sides of Berlin.
 Some of the street art was unreal!
 We went to Kunsthaus Tacheles, an art center which the now squatting artists have been forced out of due to demolition, thanks to the city’s gentrification.
 The Tacheles used to be full of workshops and studios, a cinema and even a nightclub.
 The pictured sculpture park below closed just after I was there after Nordbank decided they could get money out of it.